Nepali Janata Dal

-Nepali Janata Dal (NJD) is a political party in Nepal.
+The Nepali Janata Dal (NJD; नेपाली जनता दल) is a political party in Nepal.
 The party was established in 1995 as the United People's Party.
 The party identifies itself as progressive, nationalist and socialist.

 Hari Charan Shah is the party chairman, Rajan Gautam and Chandeshwar Chaudhary the vice-Chairman, Shankar Singh Thakuri the General secretary.
 In total, the Central Committee of the party has 151 members.

 In the 2008 Constituent Assembly election, the NJD won two seats through the proportional representation vote.
 It got 48990 PR votes (0.46%).
 The party selected Vishwanath Prasad Agrawal and Gayatri Shah as its representatives in the assembly.
 Gayatri Shah was the nominated parliamentary leader of the party.